 - Use collar bells to warn birds of a cat’s approach.
 While this is not always effective, it is one step that can be useful when birds are alerted by a ringing or tinkling bell.
 Similarly, putting brightly colored or patterned collars on cats can help catch birds' attention so they notice the predator.

-- Do not feed feral cats.
-The instinct to hunt is independent of hunger, and well-fed, healthier cats simply have more energy to attack birds and other wildlife.
+- Do not feed or shelter feral cats.
+The instinct to hunt is independent of hunger and well-fed, stronger, healthier cats simply have more energy to attack birds and other wildlife.
 Instead, report feral cats to a local animal shelter for capture and population control.

 - Spay or neuter pet cats to prevent adding to the pet population and potentially adding to feral cat colonies.
 If a cat does have unwanted kittens, be sure they are all adopted by responsible families that will spay or neuter their new furry family members and keep them safely indoors.